Murder or Suicide

+John “Zero” Haught was an associate of the Manson Family.
+Haught began living with the family after he moved from Ohio to California.
 Haught was arrested with the family during the Barker Ranch raid.
-After being released from jail Haught moved to a Venice Beach house, rented by a man named Mark Ross aka Aesop Aquarian, along with several Manson family members.
+After being released from jail, Haught moved to a Venice Beach house, rented by a man named Mark Ross, aka Aesop Aquarian, along with several family members.

-On Wednesday November 5th, 1969 the Venice Police Department responded to a call at 28 Clubhouse Avenue.
-At the scene police discovered the body of John Haught.
+On Wednesday, November 5th, 1969, the Venice Police Department responded to a call at 28 Clubhouse Avenue.
+At the scene, police discovered the body of John Haught.
 Haught was lying on a mattress in the bedroom.
 He had an entrance wound to the right temple.
 There was a leather gun case and a revolver lying beside the body.

-According to Madaline Joan Cottage, she and Haught were in bed, when he picked up a .22 Caliber revolver.
+According to Madaline Joan Cottage, she and Haught were in bed when he picked up a .22 Caliber revolver.
 After Madaline told Haught that there was only one bullet in the gun, he spun the cylinder, placed the muzzle against his head, and shot himself.

-Several Manson Family members were present when Haught died, including Bruce Davis, Madaline Joan Cottage, Sue Bartell and Catherine Gillies.
+Several family members were present when Haught died, including Bruce Davis and Catherine Gillies.
 They told the police that Haught killed himself playing Russian roulette.

-The police ruled Haught’s death a suicide, however there are indications that Haught may have been murdered.
-An anonymous source told the L.A Times that he was there when Haught died.
+The police ruled Haught’s death a suicide.
+However, there are indications that Haught may have been murdered.
+An anonymous source reportedly told the L.A Times that he was there when Haught died.
 He claimed Haught didn’t kill himself but was shot by one of the Manson girls.